exponentlabshq/toktok/readme.md

 # TokTok (A Stacks AI Guild Submission)

+Created for the Dora Hacks Stacks sBTC Hackathon September 4, 2025.

 > **Think Global, Act LOCAL** - Onboarding the next million Nigerian Bitcoin millionaires in their native tongue: Pidgin.

 **Special thanks to PeaceLoveMusic, GPSC, 3Hunna, Hero, Haddy, JackbinSwitch, Rocky and the entire Stacks AI Guild for making this possible**